code-qtzl/azblocks-modular-modal/readme.md

 # Description

-The AZBlocks Modular Modal plugin is a modal window component that includes a form and can be added to any WordPress theme that uses Advanced Custom Fields (ACF).
+The AZBlocks Modular Modal plugin is a modal window component that includes a form and can be added to any WordPress theme that integrated [Advanced Custom Fields (ACF)](https://www.advancedcustomfields.com/).

 **Key Features:**